Vyral/base-template/_posts/2018-06-21-avoid-a-productivity-burnout-by-hiring-an-assistant.md

 </p></ul>
 <ul><p style="text-align: left;">2.
 Showing assistant.
 Having someone attend showings on your behalf gives you more time to prospect and focus on client-conversion activities.
 </p></ul>
-<br>I highly recommend you think about hiring one of these kinds of assistants, so that **you can keep your business and life in control as you grow as an agent.**
+I highly recommend you think about hiring one of these kinds of assistants, so that **you can keep your business and life in control as you grow as an agent.**

 {% include pullquote.html %}